jack-r-warren/remove_from_coverage/README.md

 In some cases, it might make sense to have some files excluded from code coverage reports, like generated or experimental files.
 Some generators of `lcov.info` files might support excluding files, but `remove_from_coverage` provides another route: after a `lcov.info` file has been generated, it can be manipulated to remove data relating to ignored files.

-> Note: I recommend double-checking that your test coverage generator doesn't already support the type of exclusion you're looking for.
-Since this package was released, some test coverage packages have been updated to provide better exclusion functionality.

 This means that `remove_from_coverage` is agnostic to both how the `lcov.info` file is generated or how it is used.
 It may be used for non-Dart projects, and it has been tested on both Linux and Windows.